Certified Behavioral Finance Analyst

 B.S.
 (Finance), University of Oklahoma

-In April 2014, Brad merged his retirement plan advisory firm, RBK Capital, LLC, with Heritage to form Heritage Institutional.
-In 2016, Heritage merged with Argent to form Argent Institutional Services, LLC.
+In April 2014, Brad merged his retirement plan advisory firm, RBK Capital, LLC, with Heritage to form Heritage Retirement Plan Advisors.
+In 2016, Heritage merged with Argent to form Argent Retirement Plan Advisors, LLC.
 Before RBK Capital, LLC, he was the Regional Vice President for the Chicago based actuarial firm that specialized in the design and marketing of innovative qualified and non-qualified retirement plans.

 Brad and wife Ericka have four boys (Reagan, Ethan, Carter & Greyson) and a daughter (Natalie).
 They all enjoy snow skiing and hiking in Colorado, and the many kids sporting events each season.